mluu921/mluu_blogdown/content/post/taylor_swift_and_beyonce/index.markdown

 ## 2 roc_auc  binary         0.918
 ```

-Our final model using the tuned parameters optimizing for accuracy allowed us to achieve a model accuracy of 0.8692308 and ROC of binary, binary
+Our final model using the tuned parameters optimizing for accuracy allowed us to achieve a model accuracy of 86.9% and ROC of 0.92

 Let's have a closer look at the performance of the model via a confusion matrix